rlivingsus/misc/standaloneBooks.md

 - King, Stephen: Billy Summers; Dark Tower 7 books; Elevation; Outsider; The Institute; Riding the Bullet; Joyland
 - Koontz, Dean: The Good Guy
 - Lee, Jennifer: Fortune Cookie Chronicles
+- Lyga, Barry: Marvel's Avengers: Infinity War: Thanos
+- Malarkey, Don: Easy Company Soldier
 - Mitnick, Kevin: The Art of Deception
 - Montgomery, Sy: The Soul of an Octopus 1.2022
-- Morelli, Laura: The Stolen Lady (MAR 22)
+- Morelli, Laura: The Stolen Lady (MAR 22): Story about stolen art work Mona Lisa? during WWII Paris and also jumps to Leonardo Da Vinci's time in 1400s
 - Mundy, Liza: Code Girls
-- Niven, Larry: Lucifer's Hammer
+- Niven, Larry: Lucifer's Hammer; 1) The Mote in God's Eye, 2) The Gripping Hand
 - Pohl, Frederik: The World at the End of Time
+- Resnick, Mike, et al.: Stars
+- Riddle, AG: The Atlantis Gene
+- Roth, Veronica: Divergent series
 - Samuellson, Marcus: Yes Chef
 - Seinfeld, Jerry: Is this Anything
 - Sledge, E.B.: With the Old Breed: At Peleliu and Okinawa (Mar 22)
+- Swarup, Vikas: Slumdog
+- Swift, Jonathan: Gulliver's Travel
 - Thanh, Thict Nhat: The Heart of Buddha's Teaching
 - Tran, Phuc: Sigh Gone
 - Twain, Mark: Adventures of Huckleberry Finn 3.22
+- Verne, Jules: Journey to the Center of the Earth; 20 thousand Leagues under the Sea; The Mysterious Island
 - Walker, Jimmie: Dyn O Mite
+- Winters, Dick: Beyond Band of Brothers
 - Zelazny, Roger: The Great book of Amber
 </details>